 The SEO Benefit – SEO vs Social Media

 SEO lasts much longer online.
 Remember the time frames of a tweet or a Facebook post?
-(24 minutes for Twitter post and 5 hours for a Facebook post.)
+(24 minutes for a Twitter post and 5 hours for a Facebook post.)

 Well, a great post or website will last much longer than those social posts any day hands down.
 Your website will last as long as you own the domain name and continue to host the website.

 Even Google likes to see your domain name registered for 10 years vs just one or two years.
-They want to be sure you will be a staple online, not just a fly by the night type of website.
+They want to be sure you will be a staple online, not just a fly-by-the-night type of website.

-9 Reasons Why is SEO So Hard!
+9 Reasons Why Is SEO Hard!

 - It takes a lot of time and patience.